Frequently Asked Questions (FAQ)

 Visit BatBnB’s bat education zone to learn more about bats and the pests they eat!

 We are currently shipping within the United States and Canada.
-Due to the size of our bat houses, they are expensive to ship internally.
+Due to the size of our bat houses, they are expensive to ship internationally.
 We hope to figure out a way to do this at a lower cost to you, our customers, in the future.

 While there is no guarantee of what bats will do (because they're wild animals), it’s likely that if bats are already in the area and are already looking for the most suitable home, they will usually choose an attic if no bat house is provided.
 Providing a good bat house often does encourage bats to leave the attic or house and go into the bat house instead, because the bat houses are designed to perfectly meet the bat’s habitat needs .
 According to bat expert, Dr. Merlin Tuttle, the reverse happening has never been reported.